catchygit/openvino_notebooks/recipes/custom_ai_assistant/README.md

     - Wait for the assistant to process your speech and respond.
 4. The assistant will respond to your query in text.

 Feel free to engage with the Custom AI Assistant, ask questions, or give commands as per the assistant's capabilities.
-This hands-on experience will help you better understand the assistant's interactive quality and performance.
+This hands-on experience will help you understand the assistant's interactive quality and performance.

 Enjoy exploring the capabilities of your Custom AI Assistant!